The Media Botched the Covington Catholic Story

 Adam Serwer: The Trump-era overcorrection

 By Saturday, the story had become so hot, and the appetite for it so deep, that some news outlets felt compelled to do some actual reporting.
 This was when the weekend began to take a long, bad turn for respected news outlets and righteous celebrities.
 Journalists began to discover that the viral video was not, in fact, the Zapruder film of 2019, and that there were other videos—lots and lots of them—that showed the event from multiple perspectives and that explained more clearly what had happened.
 At first the journalists and their editors tried to patch the revelations onto the existing story, in hopes that the whole thing would somehow hold together.
-CNN, apparently by now aware that the event had taken place within a complicating larger picture, tried to use the new information to support its own biased interpretation, sorrowfully reporting that early in the afternoon the boys and clashed with, “four African American young men preaching about the Bible and oppression.”
+CNN, apparently by now aware that the event had taken place within a complicating larger picture, tried to use the new information to support its own biased interpretation, sorrowfully reporting that early in the afternoon the boys had clashed with “four African American young men preaching about the Bible and oppression.”

 But the wild, uncontrollable internet kept pumping videos into the ether that allowed people to see for themselves what had happened.

-The New York Times, sober guardian of the exact and the nonsensational, had cannonballed into the delicious story on Friday, titling its first piece, “Boys in ‘Make America Great Again’ Hats Mob Native Elder at Indigenous Peoples March.”
+The New York Times, sober guardian of the exact and the nonsensational, had cannonballed into the delicious story on Friday, titling its first piece “Boys in ‘Make America Great Again’ Hats Mob Native Elder at Indigenous Peoples March.”

-But the next day it ran a second story, with the headline, “Fuller Picture Emerges of Viral Video of Native American Man and Catholic Students.”
+But the next day it ran a second story, with the headline “Fuller Picture Emerges of Viral Video of Native American Man and Catholic Students.”

-How had the boys been demilitarized from wearers of “Make America Great Again” hats to “Catholic Students,” in less than 24 hours?
+How had the boys been demilitarized from wearers of “Make America Great Again” hats to “Catholic students” in less than 24 hours?

 O, for a muse of fire.

-It turned out that the “four African American young men preaching about the Bible and oppression” had made a video, almost two hours in length, and while it does not fully exonerate the boys, it releases them from most the serious charges.
+It turned out that the “four African American young men preaching about the Bible and oppression” had made a video, almost two hours in length, and while it does not fully exonerate the boys, it releases them from most of the serious charges.

 The full video reveals that there was indeed a Native American gathering at the Lincoln Memorial, that it took place shortly before the events of the viral video, and that during it the indigenous people had been the subject of a hideous tirade of racist insults and fantasies.
 But the white students weren’t the people hurling this garbage at them—the young “African American men preaching about the Bible and oppression” were doing it.
-For they were Black Hebrew Israelites, a tiny sect that believes they are the direct descendants of the 12 tribes of Israel, and whose beliefs on a variety of social issues make Mike Pence look like Ram Dass.
+For they were Black Hebrew Israelites, a tiny sect of people who believe they are the direct descendants of the 12 tribes of Israel, and whose beliefs on a variety of social issues make Mike Pence look like Ram Dass.

 The full video reveals that these kids had wandered into a Tom Wolfe novel and had no idea how to get out of it.